-The University of King's College reserves the right to rescind any acceptance of an applicant into a program or to rescind an offer of admission to an applicant into a program.see "O. Rescission of Acceptance into a Program" on page 25.
+The University of King's College reserves the right to rescind any acceptance of an applicant into a program or to rescind an offer of admission to an applicant into a program.
+See "Rescission of Acceptance into a Program".

 Admission to many programs is limited.
 Possession of minimum requirements does not guarantee admission.